oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 This session introduces how to call Oracle Integration tools from Fusion AI Agent Studio by leveraging an MCP server, enabling agents to securely invoke enterprise integrations and automate business processes.

 You can now use AI Agent Studio, a design-time environment that empowers you to create, configure, validate, and deploy GenAI features and AI agents to meet your organization's needs.
-With AI Agent Studio, you can easily extend pre-configured agent templates, and even build new agents and multi-agent workflows from scratch.
+With AI Agent Studio, you can easily extend preconfigured agent templates and even build new agents and multi-agent workflows from scratch.

 AI Agent Studio is fully integrated into Fusion Applications, providing secure and seamless access to the knowledge stores, tools, and APIs of Fusion Applications.
-This integration enables agents to be deployed directly into the workflow, ensuring an efficient process.
+This integration enables agents to be deployed directly within business workflows, ensuring efficient and streamlined processes.
 This is where all your prior work comes together:

 - Your integrations become active